Red squirrels on Arran

 The vets’ role is important – thankfully, their tests showed that Arran's red squirrels are healthy, with no evidence of the virus.
-We have a huge part to play too, as the National Forest Estate covers more than 8,000 hectares of the island.
+We have a huge part to play too, as Scotland's national forests and land covers more than 8,000 hectares of the island.
 So, we are working with members of the Arran Red Squirrel Project, and using our local forest knowledge to make long-term plans that put red squirrels first.

 - planning our work carefully to avoid damage to red squirrel dreys,

 - establishing permanent red squirrel refuge areas while surrounding areas are felled and replanted,

 - thinning trees to promote the production of cones,

 - maintaining a dependable food supply for red squirrels by planting a variety of species, and

 - creating tree ‘corridors’ to link separate blocks of forests.